 March 31st: Berlin municipal authorities ban Jewish doctors from working in the city’s hospitals.

-March: Adolf Einstein emigrates to the United States, where he learns he was on a Nazi ‘hit list’ of influential Jews.
+March: Albert Einstein emigrates to the United States, where he learns he was on a Nazi ‘hit list’ of influential Jews.

 April 1st: Led by Julius Streicher, Nazi members organise a boycott and blockade of Jewish stores and businesses.

-April 7th: The Law for the Restoration of the Civil Service decrees that Jews be removed from government positions.
-The law is later amended to exclude Jewish war veterans and their relatives, after pressure from president Paul von Hindenburg.
+April 7th: The Law for the Restoration of the Civil Service, the first of numerous anti-Jewish laws, decrees that Jews be removed from government positions.
+The law is later amended to exclude Jewish war veterans and their relatives, after pressure from President Paul von Hindenburg.

 April 7th: The Law for the Regulation of the Legal Profession prevents Jews from being admitted to the bar to practise as lawyers.